Skip to content Skip to footer navigation

 The profiles cover a variety of factors such as customer age, address, sum insured, building size and construction materials.
 The profiles are "market representative", derived from online quoting activity on the participating insurers' websites.

-How we collect product feature data
+How we collect product cover data

 The terms and conditions of a home insurance policy are detailed in one or more disclosure documents available from the insurer.
-The key sources of information we use to collect product feature data include:
+The key sources of information we use to collect product data include:

-- Product Disclosure Statements (PDS), as well as any supplementary PDSs issued when the insurer makes product changes
+• Product Disclosure Statements (PDS), as well as any supplementary PDSs issued when the insurer makes product changes

-- Additional Information Guides (also called Premium, Excess and Discount guides)
+• Additional Information Guides (also called Premium, Excess and Discount guides)

-- the insurer's website (including quote forms, where undisclosed sublimits are often hidden).
+• the insurer's website (including quote forms, where undisclosed sublimits are often hidden).

 Whenever an insurer issues a new PDS, our insurance experts compare it to the old one and update the answers to the questionnaire.
 Our database churns the answers and produces our comparison table.
 To make sure we haven't got anything wrong, our in-house verification team double-checks any big changes or additions.
 For big updates we'll also send a draft of the report to insurers for them to correct.